imhotep/PGDayEUWs2016/ios/step5-custom-plugin-for-web-native-communication/README.md

   [self setStartPage:@"listeditor.html"];
   [super viewDidLoad];
   // Do any additional setup after loading the view, typically from a nib.
 }

+- (void)notifyWebview {
+  // calling a specific method is a bit too tightly coupled but it serves our purpose of showing how to do native-web comms [self.webViewEngine evaluateJavaScript:@"retrieveList()" completionHandler:nil];
+}

 - (void)viewWillAppear:(BOOL)animated